hervetchoffo/eUtranPagingPerf/README.md

 - scheduled paging records and related blocking
 - eUtran paging efficiency

 Two MATLAB simulations are provided through the files "blockingRate.m" and "schedPageRecDist.m", both using the main function "eUtranPagingPerf.m".
-You can write your own simulations based on these two simulation files as examples.
+You can write your own simulations based on these two simulation files as templates.
+All folders in this repository are required to run simulations but there is no need to include them manually in your path for both simulations provided or if you used them as templates.